mrcmina/academic-kickstart/content/project/REINFORCE/index.md

 ## Methods and study areas

 We study forest stand and landscape dynamics in the [Eastern Alps](https://en.wikipedia.org/wiki/Eastern_Alps), particularly those surrounding the [Trentino/South Tyrol](https://en.wikipedia.org/wiki/Trentino-Alto_Adige/S%C3%BCdtirol) region in Italy.
-As specific case studies, we focused on the Vinschgau/Venosta valley, the Stubai valley in Austria and the Val D'Ega/Val di Fiemme (upcoming!).
+Our main study landscape of investigation is located in the upper Vinschgau/Venosta valley.
+We also used the Stubai valley in Austria as a modelling case study.
 We also selected a number of representative forest stands representaive for multiple forest types across South Tyrol, in conjunction with the special project [BMS-FOREST]({{< ref "/project/BMSFOREST/index.md" >}}).

 ![](/img/reinforce_areas.png)